 Your mortgage lender will ask these same questions when they’re evaluating your eligibility for a loan, so it’s wise to be prepared before you even begin this process.

-Keep in mind that even if you’re not in the greatest shape financially, it’s not necessarily a dealbreaker.
-However, you may need to think more carefully about your housing needs or your available financing options.
+Keep in mind that even if you’re not in the greatest financially shape, it’s not necessarily a dealbreaker.
+However, you may need to think more carefully about your housing needs, or your available financing options.

 Step Four: Consider Your Financing Options